skywarth/annals-of-disco/country/portugal/misc.md

 - Tipping is not mandatory unlike US, there is no tipping culture.But it is greatly appreciated. ~10% is the standard rate.
 - Super local/native places still process only cash, but most places accept credit card payments.
 - 'Time out market' is for tourists
+- Don't eat in Baixa district/street, it is a tourist trap.
+Overpriced and not local-owned.
+- Don't fall for the "free shot" trap, it is usually low-alchocol concentration drink to lure you into the bar.
+- Santa Justa Elevator is for birds, don't pay it, it is not worth it.

 ### Transportation
 - Uber is available but prefer the local alternative "Bolt".
 Bolt is cheaper and more people use it.